3pp of the Month (July)

 If your GM is using a point buy method, the point amounts and costs of attributes are included at right for your convenience.

-Note: Your choice of Race will offer one or more bonuses to apply to your Ability Scores.
+Note: Your choice of race will offer one or more bonuses to apply to your Ability Scores.

 Table: Ability Score Costs